stathisdaras/loadbalancer/README.md

 ## Load balancing

 The main class `LoadBalancer.java` is responsible for invoking the nodes' cluster & receiving the response from one of them depending on the load balancing algorithm.
-The load balancing algorithm is injected upon creation of this class using the strategy pattern (1 interface implemented byt 2 different concrete strategies, 1 for random & 1 for round robin).
+The load balancing algorithm is injected upon creation of this class using the strategy pattern (1 interface implemented by 2 different concrete strategies, 1 for random & 1 for round robin).
 This is a singleton component, making sure that it is only created once throughout our application.

 ## Heart-beat check